minio/dsync/README.md

 Server side logic
 -----------------

-On the server side just the following logic needs to be added (barring some extra error checking)
+On the server side just the following logic needs to be added (barring some extra error checking):

 ```
 const WriteLock = -1